rapidsai/deployment/source/local.md

 Installation instructions for Docker are hosted at the [RAPIDS Docker Installation Docs Page](https://docs.rapids.ai/install#docker).

-## Pip
+## pip

-RAPIDS packages can be installed with pip (currently experimental support).
-See [RAPIDS PiP Installation Docs Page](https://docs.rapids.ai/install#pip) for installation instructions and requirements.
+RAPIDS packages can be installed with pip.
+See [RAPIDS pip Installation Docs Page](https://docs.rapids.ai/install#pip) for installation instructions and requirements.

 ## WSL2